AyushiUrkude22/MKPITS_Ayushi_Urkude_Java_Nov_2020/Core_Java_Practice/README.md

 #### Program 687)LoginFunction.html
-create a login function and if user enter username as admin and password as admin then display "login successfull " other wise display "invalid username or password" and display message "enter name " if user leaves the username text box blank.
+create a login function and if user enter username as admin and password as admin then display "login successfull " other wise display "invalid username or password" and display message "enter name " if user leaves the username text box blank